The Story of Travel Lemming

-Well, I wanted this blog to focus on emerging and off-track travel destinations, since those are the sort of places I most enjoy traveling.
+Well, I wanted this blog to focus on emerging and off-track travel destinations since those are the sort of places I most enjoy traveling.

-And lemmings are little animals which are rumored to follow each other in groups, even to the point of running of cliffs to their deaths together (they don’t actually do that, but that’s the myth).
+And lemmings are little animals that are rumored to follow each other in groups, even to the point of running of cliffs to their deaths together (they don’t actually do that, but that’s the myth).